 Every year Christmas Village is eagerly awaited by young and old alike.

-Belmont's downtown comes alive with sparkle and shine, and with a stroll down the sidewalk, you'll be delighted to encounter friendly Christmas characters, hayrides, music, hot chocolate, s'mores and more.
+On the first Saturday in December, Belmont's downtown comes alive with holiday sparkle and shine!
+With a stroll down the Main Street sidewalks, you'll be delighted to encounter friendly Christmas characters, hayrides, music, hot chocolate, s'mores and more.

 On March 12, 2020, Gaston County declared a state of emergency due to COVID-19.
 The City of Belmont Main Street Program and the Downtown Belmont Development Association created the “Keep The Lights On” campaign to encourage the community to support downtown businesses through the pandemic.
 A “Keep The Lights On” video brought stark awareness to the effects COVID-19 could have on small businesses and captured 31,588 views on Facebook.
 The video also informed viewers of a “Keep the Lights On” page on the City of Belmont website with updated business information.
 Main Street staff maintained the webpage, which became a one-stop shop for customers to find out the operating status of businesses, changes to business hours, services, and offerings, and takeout and delivery options.
 Main Street staff also designed and distributed 10-minute curbside pickup signs to increase customer accessibility to downtown businesses.